What Exactly Is an Acolyte?

 • Run dance at two additional demos (three total)

-• Reconstruct a dance new to the group from the original source
+• Reconstruct a dance new to the group from the original source or choreograph a dance in a documented period style

 • Demonstrate dance etiquette and improvisation